LisbonLisboaPortugal.com

 Lisbon in May is fantastic, and it is one of the best months to visit the city.

 The improving weather gives a boost of energy to the city – people start visiting the beaches, outdoor dining venues open, and Lisbon's outdoor culture begins.
-The city itself also looks its best, with parks lush and green, flowers in full bloom, and the distinctive purple Jacaranda trees flowering.
+The city itself also looks its best, with parks lush and green, flowers in full bloom, and the distinctive purple jacaranda trees flowering.

 Lisbon fully opens up to tourism after Easter, though in reality, it never truly shuts down.
-May is a slight lull in tourist numbers between Easter and the start of the peak season, which begins with the Popular Saints festivities (first two weeks of June) and the arrival of the first cruise ships.
+May represents a slight lull in tourist numbers between Easter and the start of the peak season, which begins with the Popular Saints festivities (first two weeks of June) and the arrival of the first cruise ships.

 This means the city will be pleasantly busy, with enough people to create a buzzing atmosphere, but not so busy that you're endlessly standing in queues or jostling with cruise ship passengers to explore Alfama.